bnb-chain/zkbnb-go-sdk/readme.md

 ### ZkBAS L1 Client

-The ZkBASL1Client is used to interact with zkbas proxy contract in l1.
+The ZkBASL1Client is used to interact with ZkBAS proxy contract in l1.

 #### Interface